 We will begin having all athletes find their designated age groups.
 Volunteers will be holding age group signs 5-6, 7-8, 9-10, 11-12, 13-15.

-Once we get the athletes set up into corrals, we will take everyone into the pool area where we will begin the swim with the youngest swimmers going first. (similar to puppy pound/clerk of course at swim meets)
+Once we get the athletes in their groups, we will take everyone into the pool area where we will begin the swim with the youngest swimmers going first. (similar to puppy pound/clerk of course at swim meets)

-Older athletes – feel free to cheer on the younger ones while they wait for your heat!
+Older athletes – feel free to cheer on the younger ones while you wait for your heat!